The woman who brought down Andrew Cuomo: ‘I dropped a nuclear bomb on my life’

 They included Time’s Up, a national group formed by Hollywood women in 2018, focused on stopping sexual harassment and promoting gender equality.
 The two leaders of Time’s Up, Roberta Kaplan and Tina Chen, and the entire board of Time’s Up have all now resigned.

 The James report showed they had been advising Mr Cuomo and his team’s response to Ms Boylan’s allegations, and overseeing an op-ed Mr Cuomo wrote, which was ultimately never published.
-Alphonso David, the head of the Human Rights Campaign, a prominent LGBTQ advocacy group was also named - and fired on 6 September.
+Alphonso David, the head of the Human Rights Campaign, a prominent LGBTQ+ advocacy group was also named.
+He was fired on 6 September.

 Ms Boylan says the involvement of Time’s Up in the effort to undermine her is what still hurts the most.